Last Updated on

 Most PC games use a windows services called “Multimedia Class Scheduler”(MCSS).
 There’s nothing really wrong in this service except for the fact that it only utilizes 80% of your total CPU processing power.

 Note: Making any invalid changes in registry editor of your PC can create some unwanted problems in your PC.
-So it’s good to have a backup of registry files before you make any changes
+So it’s good to have a backup of registry file before you make any changes

 OK, Here’s how you can make changes in MCSS service: